crowdagger/caribon/README.md

 ---------

 [caribon-server](https://github.com/lady-segfault/caribon-server), a
-work-in-progress project that runs Caribon as a web service.
-Hopefully we can soon have a demo server on the Internet!
+work-in-progress project that runs Caribon as a web server.